 - Genre studies

 - Advanced rhetoric

 Popular Career Options

 Many people who hold a Ph.D. in choose to teach at the college level.
 Others work in business, publishing or writing.
-Below are some careers for which English literature Ph.D. graduates qualify:
+Some careers for which English literature Ph.D. graduates qualify are:

 - Tenure-track professor